 One should never quit caffeine abruptly.
 It may lead to severe withdrawal symptoms, especially if you are habituated to caffeine.

 A better solution is to go for a step-by-step reduction method.
-Begin by cutting on the number of cups you take in a day.
-Continue this for a few months, till you are sure you won’t cheat.
-Then start replacing this high-caffeine beverage with something healthier, like green or white tea and organic fruit juice.
+Begin by cutting down on the number of cups you take in a day.
+Continue this for a few months until you are sure you won’t cheat.
+Then, start replacing this high-caffeine beverage with something healthier, like green or white tea and organic fruit juice.
 Keep your physician in the loop at all times.

 Can we take supplements along with caffeine?